 “I realised that to gain confidence, I needed to practise.
 It’s all about practice.
 A lot of people were asking technical questions, and I started to spend a lot of time presenting in conferences; every year in the early 1990s, there were four to five conferences around the Asia Pacific.
 So I started to build confidence by [doing] repetitive work, repetitive presentations, each time trying to figure out what to do better than the next, and hearing feedback from people and what works for them.
 So it’s gaining confidence by pushing yourself into areas that make you uncomfortable.
-I still have butterflies in my belly every time I go up on stage!” — Irene Oh-Buhrfeindt, Vice President in Sales and Commercial Strategy, APAC at Tronox Limited.
+I still have butterflies in my belly every time I go up on stage!” — Irene Oh-Buhrfeindt, Vice President, Sales and Commercial Strategy, APAC at Tronox Limited.

 “I was not born with confidence.
 I had to work on it and build it up over time.
 I think having the humility to know that I am not perfect is one thing.
 The second thing is to know that, sometimes, things fail no matter how hard I try.
 It is about the ability to learn from your mistakes and rebound from failures.
 Also, I was a math major, so my approach is to look at problems, no matter how complicated they seem, and break them down into little pieces.
 So to me, confidence is not about having no fears.
-It is, realising that you have the strength to overcome those fears.” — Farra Siregar, Managing Director of ASEAN at Corteva Agriscience.
+It is, realising that you have the strength to overcome those fears.” — Farra Siregar, APAC Commercial Effectiveness Director at Corteva Agriscience.

 “In the face of new world norms, to gain confidence, leaders today have to possess a strong conviction, trust our instincts to take calculated risks, develop a lifelong sense of curiosity, excel in navigating through ambiguity to form meaningful learnings and reframe mindsets to see failures as opportunities.” — Alison Ee, Director, Head of Marketing, Retail Business at FairPrice Group.